 - Weight loss

-If you witness the signs of a UTI in your dog, it would be wise to take them to the vet as soon as possible.
+If you witness the signs of a urinary issue in your dog, it would be wise to take them to the vet as soon as possible.
 Nipping the problem in the bud is wise since it allows you to:

-- Treat the problem should it be an uncomplicated UTI, thus alleviating your dog’s discomfort.
+- Treat the problem should it be an uncomplicated urinary issue, thus alleviating your dog’s discomfort.

 - Identify if there are more serious underlying issues at hand which require immediate attention.